 Captain Barker was transferred to 28 Squadron and assigned a Sopwith Camel F.1, B.6313.
 The squadron was sent to Italy, where Hawker engaged in attacking balloons and enemy facilities.
 He was promoted to major and awarded the Distinguished Service Order and a second bar to his Military Cross (a third award).

 In the battle in which he earned the Victoria Cross, 27 October 1918, Barker was flying a Sopwith Snipe F7.1, E8102.
 He was very seriously wounded.
 In addition to the decorations of the United Kingdom, he was awarded the Croix de Guerre of France, and Italy’s Medaglia d’Argento al Valore Militare.

 Barker flew more than 900 hours in combat during World War I. He is officially credited with destroying 50 enemy aircraft, including 9 balloons.
-All but the last four enemy airplanes were destroyed while flying B.6313, his personal Sopwith Camel.
+All but the last four enemy airplanes were destroyed while flying B6313, his personal Sopwith Camel.
 (B6313 shot down more aircraft than any other fighter in history.)

 Returning to Canada at the end of the War, he and fellow Canadian ace Billy Bishop formed Bishop-Barker Company, Ltd., and then Bishop-Barker Aeroplanes, a charter, aircraft sales and maintenance company.